Summary

 Analysis

-On June 8, 2024, at 1008 eastern daylight time, an experimental, amateur-built Titan T-51 airplane, N512JA, sustained substantial damage when it was involved in an accident at the Monroe County Airport (MNV), Madisonville, Tennessee.
+On June 8, 2024, at 1008 eastern daylight time, an experimental amateur-built Titan T-51 airplane, N512JA, sustained substantial damage when it was involved in an accident near Madisonville, Tennessee.
 The airline transport pilot sustained minor injuries.
-The airplane was operated a Title 14 Code of Federal Regulations Part 91 personal flight.
+The airplane was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.

-The pilot stated that after he landed the tailwheel-equipped airplane, he felt a “violent shimmy” from the tailwheel and the airplane began to veer left.
-He attempted to use full right rudder and brakes to steer the airplane.
-Soon after, the right wing collapsed to the pavement which spun the airplane to the left and it came to a rest in the grass off the side of the runway.
+The pilot, who also built the airplane, stated that after he landed at the Monroe County Airport (MNV), Madisonville, Tennessee, he felt a “violent shimmy” from the tailwheel and the airplane began to veer left.
+He attempted to steer the airplane with full right rudder and brakes, but the right main landing gear collapsed.
+The airplane began to exit the runway when the left main landing gear collapsed.
+The airplane came to a rest just off the runway in the grass.
+The airplane sustained substantial damage to the right wing and fuselage, and all four composite propeller blades sheared from the hub.

-Postaccident examination of the airplane revealed the welded joint for the left and right main landing gear lower weldments had failed.
-The tailwheel, and the fractured weldments were retained and sent to the National Transportation Safety Board Materials Laboratory for further examination.
+Postaccident examination of the airplane revealed the welded joints for the left and right main landing gear had failed and the tailwheel attachment link had fractured.

 Data Source